dadi/docs/docs/api/latest.md

 ### Collection Authentication

-Each [collection specification](#the-json-file) contains a "settings" block which modifies certain aspects of the collection.
+Each [collection specification](#the-json-file) contains an optional "settings" block which modifies certain aspects of the collection.
 The [`settings.authenticate`](#collection-settings) property can be used in the following ways.

 To specify that authentication for the collection is: